 Then came the tech revolution.
-The advent of the smart phone in the early 2000’s.
+The advent of the smartphone in the early 2000s.
 This was the first ripple.
-The tsunami was the market changing introduction of the iPhone by Apples Steve Jobs in 2007.
+The tsunami was the market-changing introduction of the iPhone by Apples Steve Jobs in 2007.
 This changed everything.
 The web design mantra was ‘mobile first’.
-Websites needed to be responsive, with mobile friendly websites taking priority, or at least given a much higher priority, over it’s desktop counterpart.
+Websites needed to be responsive, with mobile-friendly websites taking priority, or at least given a much higher priority, over their desktop counterparts.
 As a consequence of this, ‘apps’ became a thing.
 ‘Social media’ was the new digital landscape that companies sought to dominate.

-In regards to branding and identity, this has a profound knock on consequence.
-The stylistic driven trends of 3D, drop shadow, multicolour branding are rapidly falling from grace in favour of stronger (flat) design.
+In regards to branding and identity, this has a profound knock-on consequence.
+The stylistic-driven trends of 3D, drop shadow, and multicolour branding are rapidly falling from grace in favour of stronger (flat) designs.
 Funny how design trends come and go in circles! 😉 Companies need an identity that is designed to be social media friendly.
 This is what I call having a ‘social first’ approach to branding.

 Previous incarnations of the Passion 4 branding were horizontal, typographic treatment of the wording.
 There were a couple more real early versions that are probably hidden away on an archived zip disc somewhere.
-Never to see the light of day again!
+Never to see the light of day again, fortunately!

 - Logo as an icon